SlimeVR/SlimeVR-Docs-Site/src/tools/linux-installation.md

 ### AppImage (for other distributions)

 The latest AppImage can be downloaded [from the GitHub releases](https://github.com/SlimeVR/SlimeVR-Server/releases/latest/download/SlimeVR-amd64.appimage).
-The package made for your distribution should be preferred if available, since the AppImage does not include the udev rules.
+The package built for your distribution should be preferred if available, since the AppImage does not include the udev rules.
 You should then be able to start SlimeVR by simply executing the AppImage.

 # Serial Console